good

 Tasks & Planning

-Create and Edit Tasks
+Creating and Editing Tasks

 There are several ways to add new tasks.
 You can click on “Create” in the interface's upper left or add the task directly to the project.